apavlovics/sonya-v2/README.md

     npm install

-This installs all the required dependencies in the local *node_modules* folder.
+This downloads and installs all the required dependencies in the local *node_modules* folder.

 ## Converting Images